Mountain Bike Skills Course

 The Core Fundamental Skills of Mountain Bike Riding and Racing are NOT INTUITIVE.

-In a BetterRide Mountain Bike Skills Camp you will be taught the core skills as well as drills that you can take home to help you master the skills and end the frustration of not riding to your full potential:
+In a BetterRide Mountain Bike Skills Course you will be taught the core skills as well as drills that you can take home to help you master the skills and get you riding to your full potential:

 - Correct Body Position (so you ride everything on the trail consistently, jumps, drops, off-camber, roots, etc.)